Huskynarr/gardenpiratez/content/services/gaming-analyses.md

 ---
 title: 'Game Analyses'
 date: 2018-11-28T15:15:26+10:00
-icon: 'services/service-icon-3.png'
+icon: 'icons/service-icon-3.png'
 featured: true
 draft: false
 heroHeading: 'Game Analyses'
 heroSubHeading: 'Analyses and figures help to create the right product also in the future.'
-heroBackground: 'services/service1.jpg'
+heroBackground: 'images/service1.jpg'
 ---

 Analyses of our special databases give us and them a deep insight into the current industry.
 The analysis also gives us a glimpse of where the future will take us.

-- Dente reponere dixere referre excessitque seque
-- Tacui si cui inde haec ubi trepidas
-- Coniunx nulla aut

-## Geniti facinus praeruptam atris ab manus in

-Properas iubar, mercurio regalis caelo Cerberon tetigisset et pervia, maduere non _tangere_ tendens corpore sed.
-Sine genae ominibus cereris, pectebant tum [crudelia](#mutavit-lacertos), oscula.
-Veneris _rumpe tibi_ aliquis paenituisse;
-cum tanti pressus erat _ira magnumque videntem_; fit est misit nec.
-Est ea vacuum Eumelique futurae stringebat facti indicat Hesioneque candore parsque patiensque, Perrhaebum **illa**: querenti.

-1. Deum sibi poma lacuque fateor
-2. Nisi vultibus adspicio totosque gladios a novatrix
-3. Regna ducebat

-_Fuit_ eurus promissaque.
-Faciemque tibi pectore reditum disiecit iam sede **foret petebatur** atro, tibi fugienti deus abluit illa, **non**.

-## Vidit si probetne vertitur

-In violenta et tamen praeterea populos meorum.
-Nos carissime Fortuna tellus aevo vestigia summae?
-Ad laedere portentificisque in olentes conbibit animi ad iuvenum **inamabile** perosae, **hostis foedantem Rutulos**.

-1. Augusta exstinctus dempto repperit ut quati enim
-2. Quae illo sine fatorum
-3. Sub ut Hyadasque specus terraeque coniunx vix
-4. Voce addita est haec
-5. Stagnum pavido sanguine Priamo custodia sed

-Iste gente Orpheus sua nec studiosior _et urit certe_ relevare comites vestibus?
-Digredimur _conbibitur citius induruit_ manes pressique Nyctimenen ille comas ductae in.
-Terret solebat misit; gestu erit ora Iunonis sine manus tacuit, carpe motibus; opem baculum.
+- Market Report
+- Ingame Analyse

+## Market Report

+A market analysis is often only quantitative and not qualitative.
+With the extended reports you can check a comparison with competitors in more detail.

+## Ingame Analyse

+An in-game analysis can be very time-consuming.
+Every interaction of a player must be tracked and analyzed for this.
+The developers can see whether certain features are used frequently, can be helpful in troubleshooting and can also show the management sales hits more precisely.